Some employers neglect their duty to contribute to their employees’ super funds.

 To ensure that your employer is making regular super contributions, read your pay slips and check with your super fund (perhaps by reading your member statements).

-If you believe that your employer has underpaid some of your super contributions or simply left them unpaid, you can resolve the matter in several ways:
+If you believe that your employer has underpaid some of your super contributions or simply left them unpaid, there are several ways to report your unpaid super to resolve the matter.

 If the company that has failed to make the correct superannuation contributions no longer exists, it’s still worth lodging a complaint with the ATO or pursuing legal advice.
-Depending on the situation, you or your lawyers could make an argument for payment of the super contributions or other financial losses.
+Depending on the situation, you or your superannuation lawyers could make an argument for payment of the super contributions, or other financial losses, as penalties for not paying super can still apply after a business no longer exists.

-If you're unable to work due to illness or injury, you may be eligible to claim on your superannuation insurance.
-Your injury doesn't need to be work related.
-Our specialist superannuation lawyers are here to help.
+If you're unable to work due to illness or injury, you may be eligible to make a claim on your superannuation insurance.
+Your injury can be physical or psychological and doesn't need to be work-related.
+We can help you understand what options are available to you.

 We have lawyers who specialise in a range of legal claims who travel to Tasmania.
 If you need a lawyer in Hobart, Launceston or elsewhere in Tasmania, please call us on 1800 675 346.